petrushi/life-js/README.md

 # b2/s2
-simplest game of life, not working correctly. rules 2 for birth, 2 for survive. sometimes bugs, at least stable structures is indeed stable
+Simplest game of life, not working correctly.
+Rules 2 for birth, 2 for survive.
+Sometimes bugs.
+At least stable structures is indeed stable